vercel/next-plugins/packages/next-bundle-analyzer/readme.md

 ```

 If you choose both then two different browser windows will open.
 One will be for the server bundle, one for the browser bundle.

-The plugin itself is zero config so it does not look at environment variables and will always run unless you set either browserBundleAnalyzerPlugin or serverBundleAnalyzerPlugin to false in the config.
-The above example shows you how to do this using environment variables.